capy-language/capy/README.md

 I know the cranelift documentation isn't the greatest, so if anyone wants to use this repo to see how I've implemented higher-level features such as arrays, structs, first class functions, etc. then it's all in [`crates/codegen`](./crates/codegen/).

+## Contributing

+Capy is open to contributions!
+See [`CONTRIBUTING.md`](./CONTRIBUTING.md) on how you can contribute.
+This file also explains how Capy's codebase actually works internally.

 ## License

 The Capy Programming Language is distributed under the terms of both the MIT license and the Apache License (Version 2.0).